kapicorp/kapitan/README.md

     address: https://localhost:8200
 ```

-Use `kapitan lint -h` to checkup on your inventory/secrets.
+Use `kapitan lint` to checkup on your inventory/secrets.

 ### kapitan searchvar